zama-ai/concrete/docs/user/basics/intro.md

 FHE is also a killer feature regarding data breaches: as anything done on the server is done over encrypted data, even if the server is compromised, there is in the end no leak of useful data.

+With Concrete Numpy, data scientists can implement machine learning models using a [subset of numpy](../howto/numpy_support.md) that compile to FHE.
+They will be able to train models with popular machine learning libraries and then convert the prediction functions of these models, that they write in numpy, to FHE.

 **Concrete** is made of several parts:
 - a library, called concrete-lib, which contains the core cryptographic APIs for computing with FHE;
 - a compiler, called concrete-compiler, which allows you to turn an MLIR program into an FHE program, on the top of concrete-lib;